Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 - Try to avoid jumping.

-Senior German Shepherds and Exercise
+Exercise Options for Senior German Shepherds

 They are large dogs, and arthritis and other joint problems are very common, which might make it more and more difficult to get your dog up and out.

-What should you do with your aging German Shepherd?
+- Walks: What should you do with your aging German Shepherd?
 Even if your GSD is no longer interested in running and jumping like he used to be, going on long walks can still be great for your dog.
 Taking your dog out on smooth terrain that will not agitate his elbows or knees will ensure that he gets the exercise he needs, without putting strain on his joints.

 Light Movement Is Key